sheyidev/Alx_DjangoLearnLab/0x1.Introduction_ to_ Django/01-task1.md

 2. Create Your Django Project:

-   - Create a new Django project by running: django-admin startproject LibraryProject.
+   - Create a new Django project by running: `django-admin startproject LibraryProject`.
    -
 3. Run the Development Server: